makersacademy/rps-challenge/JoaoREADME.md

 1. Make sure you are in the game's root directory.
 You can check this with using the below command, which should end on 'rps-challenge'
 ```
-pwd /Users/your-name/projects/rps-challenge
+pwd /Users/your-name/your-files/maybe-more-files/rps-challenge
 ```
-2. Once you know you're in the root directory, type
+2. Once you know you're in the RPS root directory, type the below command into terminal and press enter
 ```
 rspec
 ```
-3. You will see the unit and feature test titles, contexts, coverage and whether they're passing
+3. You will see the unit and feature test titles, contexts, coverage results and pass/fail numbers.

 4. If you'd like to see the tests themselves, use cd as below